tanfwong/sdr_notes/_sources/ch7/dll.md

 ## Non-decision-directed DLLs
 * For simplicity, consider the BPSK symbols here (i.e. $b[n] = \pm
   1$).
-When no training sequence of symbols is available, we model the symbols as i.i.d. binary random variables wiht equal probabilities.
+When no training sequence of symbols is available, we model the symbols as i.i.d. binary random variables with equal probabilities.
   Again, this model suggests that we do not want to estimate/demodulate the symbols at this point.
 Further assume that the pulse shape $p(t)$ have most of its energy concentrated to a symbol period.
 Then it is